prof-tallman/csc228/understanding_fear/lesson_responding_to_fear_activity.md

 Conclude by returning to the larger purpose of the course.
 Security decisions are rarely about eliminating all danger.
 Everyday fears often involve the same problem: uncertainty remains, and attempts to gain complete security may carry significant costs of their own.
 If a parting question is needed, consider something like this:

 > When we cannot eliminate danger or uncertainty, how should we decide what a wise response to fear looks like?

+## Acknowledgements ##

+The idea for this assignment came from Generative AI.
+Just as the semester began, my course schedule had to change and I was left with an extra class period.
+My idea was for the students to present their "Heroes of the Faith" trading cards to the class, but I prompted AI for ideas based on my current course schedule and it came up with this idea.